Trump Accounts vs. 529 Plans, Know the Difference

-Earlier this year, the One Big Beautiful Bill Act (OBBB) was signed into law, reshaping the landscape of college financing.
+The One Big Beautiful Bill Act (OBBBA, H.R.
+1) signed on July 4, 2025, reshaped the landscape of college financing.
 By expanding the eligible uses of 529 plans and eliminating several forms of federal student loans and income-driven repayment plans, the bill sent a clear message that families are expected to save more to cover the cost of education.

-As families grapple with this new reality, many will find themselves gravitating towards an exciting addition under the OBBB: Trump Accounts.
+As families grapple with this new reality, many will find themselves considering the pros and cons of Trump Accounts.
 These new savings vehicles, with their headline-grabbing promise of $1,000 in seed funding for eligible children, are designed to provide the next generation an early foothold in the US stock market.
 They also aim to give children a head start on saving for life’s major expenses, including college, a first home, and retirement.

-Before families move forward with Trump Accounts, it’s worth asking two basic questions:
+Before families move forward with Trump Accounts, it’s important to ask two basic questions:

-- Are Trump Accounts worth their investment dollars?
+1. Are Trump Accounts worth your investment dollars?

-- Are they better than a 529 plan for college?
+2. Are they better than a 529 plan for college savings?

 Although Trump Accounts were originally conceived as a college savings tool, their final form differs sharply from their 529 counterpart.
 Understanding how Trump Accounts work, their limitations, and how they compare to 529s is essential for anyone trying to maximize the tools available to fund a child’s college education.

 Trump Accounts, or 530As, are new child-focused, tax-advantaged investment accounts available to any US citizen under the age of 18 with a Social Security number.
-Early drafts envisioned a flexible education savings tool, but the published version more closely resembles a “baby IRA,” with eligible children receiving a one-time seed contribution through one of two pilot programs.
+Early drafts envisioned a flexible education savings tool, but the actual legislation more closely resembles a “baby IRA,” with eligible children receiving a one-time seed contribution through one of two pilot programs.

-- Following a $6.25 billion donation from Michael and Susan Dell, a second incentive offers $250 in seed funding for children born before January 1, 2025, but under the age of 10, if they live in a zip code with a median income below $150,0001
+2. Following a $6.25 billion donation from Michael and Susan Dell, a second incentive offers $250 in seed funding for children born before January 1, 2025, but under the age of 10, if they live in a zip code with an annual median income below $150,000 (NPR, 2025).

-It is important to note that families will need to proactively open a Trump Account for their child to receive the match.
-Currently, there is no automatic enrollment even if the child meets either of the above criterion to qualify for the incentive.2
+It is important to note that families will need to proactively open a Trump Account for their child to receive the seed money.
+Currently, there is no automatic enrollment even if the child meets either of the above criteria to qualify for the incentives (Aspen Institute, 2025).

-With few exceptions, money cannot be withdrawn from a Trump Account until January 1 of the calendar year in which the beneficiary turns 18.
-After that point, Trump Accounts follow rules similar to traditional IRAs: only funds used for qualifying exceptions, like higher education, can be withdrawn before age 59 ½ without incurring a 10% early-withdrawal penalty.5
+With few exceptions, money cannot be withdrawn until January 1 of the calendar year in which the beneficiary turns 18.
+After that point, Trump Accounts follow rules similar to traditional IRAs: only funds used for qualifying exceptions, like higher education, can be withdrawn before age 59 ½ without incurring a 10% early-withdrawal penalty on top of the ordinary income tax owed at the time of distribution (IRS Newsroom, 2025).

 Taxation